Feature Generation

 Model-agnostic

 There are mainly two types of feature selection methods.
 The first type is model-agnostic, which can be applied to any model.
 For example, we might remove features with little variation, assuming they won't be useful.
 Another method involves building a simple model, such as a linear model with L1 regularization (also known as Lasso), to identify less important features.
-Additionally, we can test all possible feature combinations with the given model to select the best subset.

 Model-specific